Spring 2025 RTW Review

 New York Fashion Week Spring 2025 Ready-to-Wear collections brought an eclectic mix of bold creativity and timeless elegance.
 Let’s review.

-Fendi is showcasing its stitched moccasin work boot, inspired by the craftsmanship of heritage U.S. boot maker Red Wing, while highlighting the tradition of family and feminine industry that Kim Jones sought to celebrate.
+FENDI is showcasing its stitched moccasin work boot, inspired by the craftsmanship of heritage U.S. boot maker Red Wing, while highlighting the tradition of family and feminine industry that Kim Jones sought to celebrate.
 Will this be a trend?
 It sure can.
 View full collection.

 ALAIA and Peter Mulier’s designs balanced sleek minimalism with moments of intricate detail, such as body-hugging dresses.
 View Full collection.